andimoto/keebcu/README.md

 http://www.thingiverse.com/thing:573578

 ## Description
 This is a OpenSCAD Script for customizing a keyboard with a specific layout.
-It is designed to also show a simulation on how the keyboard could look like by adding keycaps from KeyV2 project by rsheldiii. **So download OpenSCAD and start building your keyboard ;)!**
+It is designed to show a simulation on how the keyboard could look like by adding keycaps from KeyV2 project by rsheldiii. **So download OpenSCAD and start building your keyboard ;)!**

 I designed the keyboard to be printable on smaller 3d printer build plates like Prusa Mini.
 Therefore, it is possible to configure where the keyboard should be cut by the script with 'cutAfterUnits' variable.
 With this, it is possible to print a keyboard on smaller printers.
 The "smallTKL" design is the biggest layout I can print for now.
 If you have standard size printers like Prusa MK3 or Ender 3, etc, you may print normal TKL or even 100% layouts, eventually :).
 The cut will always be around the switch holes.
 This gives good stability when glueing the parts together.
 Before glueing, the parts may need some sanding work, etc. Just check that both sides fit to each other without bigger space in between.
 (In theory, it should be possible to cut the keyboard into 3 or more parts.
-Therefore, new modules should be created and the pieces can be calculated by using difference function.)
+Therefore, new modules should be created and the pieces can be calculated by using difference function.
+This should enable printing bigger sizes like TKL or 100% on smaller printers)

 I glued the parts together with Revell CONTACTA glue because of its fine needle which is very practical.
 Any plastic glue will work.
 I broke one of my prototype boards for testing and they are pretty stable if glued properly :).
 I had to use some force for it.
 Just be sure the case parts are glued well together!